brakmic/Keycloak_Templating_Environment/README.md

 ![kc_main_page](images/kc_main_page.png)

 * In the console select `test-realm`
-* Then select `Users` in the sidebar and click `Add user` button to open the form for adding new users
+* Select `Users` in the sidebar and click `Add user` button to open the form for adding new users

 ![create_new_user](./images/create_new_user.png)